 The month of April brought to national attention two bigots, one more sympathetic than the other, and the need for a soul searching discussion over what Freedom of Speech really means to us.
 First came Brendan Eich: the hapless CEO who lost his job within months, because of his political opinions.
-Immediately after being crowned … Continue reading A Tale of Two Bigots
+Immediately after being crowned … Continue reading A Free Marketplace of Ideas Requires Economic Protections

 The Trayvon Martin - George Zimmerman trial has just ended, and the righteous outpouring of outrage is dismaying.
 Every armchair lawyer in the country has somehow come to the foregone conclusion that the verdict is hopelessly wrong, that Zimmerman is truly guilty, that Zimmerman was some racist who was patrolling the streets looking for a black … Continue reading We Do Not Have All The Answers